 Payments received by employers :

-Payments received under the CRSS are revenue in nature and will be treated as a reduction of otherwise tax – deductible trading expenses for tax purposes.
+Payments received under the Covid Restrictions Support Scheme (CRSS) are revenue in nature and will be treated as a reduction of otherwise tax-deductible trading expenses for tax purposes.

-In essencethe payments are taxable income and for accounting purposes the CRSS receipts will be credited against the expenses incurred thereby leaving the net expense reflected in the accounts which is then allowable as a deduction for income tax or corporation tax purposes.
+In essence, the payments are taxable income and for accounting purposes, the CRSS receipts will be credited against the expenses incurred thereby leaving the net expense reflected in the accounts which are then allowable as a deduction for income tax or corporation tax purposes.